I've just been told I have blood cancer

 Am I at risk from covid?

 You may find it useful to read our information on coping with risk and uncertainty.
 We also have general guidance on how to protect yourself from covid and other infections.
-But as everyone’s situation is different, you should always speak to your medical team.
+But as everyone’s situation is different, you should always speak to your hospital team.
 They are the best people to advise you about your level of risk and what you need to do to stay safe.

 Covid treatments for people with blood cancer